 *Citizens from the USA, Canada, the EU and Britain do not need an additional travel permit.

-This island nation has introduced a new Digital Nomad Residency for digital nomads and remote workers willing to live by the Mediterranean Sea.
+This island nation has introduced a new Digital Nomad Residency for dNs and remote workers willing to live by the Mediterranean Sea.

 The initiative offers a six-month visa program with an option of getting a one-year “Nomad Residence Permit.”